Activeyixiao/topic-specific-vector/README.md

 - The link to download the corpus:https://cf-my.sharepoint.com/:u:/g/personal/wangy306_cardiff_ac_uk/EYJR4aNwc0pJprgI7dh9TeIBIn5bjcsIQTrB0cyt2A1AOQ?e=0H89AS
 ## collect all the words from the evaluation dataset (McRae-Feature-Norm, CSLB, WordNet-SuperSense, BabelNet-Domain in our case)

-- the link to download these datasets: https://cf-my.sharepoint.com/:u:/r/personal/wangy306_cardiff_ac_uk/Documents/repo.zip?csf=1&web=1&e=aUQCpl
+- the link to download these words: https://cf-my.sharepoint.com/:t:/g/personal/wangy306_cardiff_ac_uk/EXg5FWbRhLVDlXrPAd0vwCUBNkMTiJGiSRTFQtaYtOycaA?e=nSpwYY
-- Run command: `python3 words_collection.py`
-- The outputfile is: "all_words.txt", this text file include all the word that we are going to find mentions in the wiki-corpus.
-You can also use words from your interested dataset instead.
+- You can also prepare a txt file containing all words from your interested dataset instead.

 ## Apply LDA on wiki-dump:
 - In this step we apply LDA (Latent Dirichlet allocation) on wiki-dump and get k-topic mixed distributions.